Japan Has a Cool New Spin on the Seafood Rice Bowl

 Sea bream rice bowl with sea urchin sauce:

-This rice bowl is a luxurious combination of sea bream shipped directly from the Toyosu Fish Market and a rich sauce made with sea urchin roe.
+This is a luxurious combination of sea bream direct from the Toyosu Fish Market.
+It also features a rich sauce made with sea urchin roe.
 Salmon roe and seaweed beads create an interesting texture and add a festive touch.

 Salmon sashimi with avocado sauce: